jonaznas/spigot-kotlin-boilerplate/README.md

 I recommand to use [JetBrains IntelliJ IDEA](https://www.jetbrains.com/de-de/idea/).
 There is also an gradle integration build-in.
 To use this project just clone this repository and import the gradle project.

+#### Database

+The Database is configured to PostgreSQL.
+To change it to MySQL, Oracle, SQLite, H2 or SQL Server take a look at [this documentation](https://github.com/JetBrains/Exposed/wiki/DataBase-and-DataSource)

 #### Plugin.yml
 You can configure the plugin.yml at the bottom of the `build.gradle` file